-- While you might opt for different colors in several rooms, your hallways can tie the rooms together if you use the same neutral shade in each.
+- Your hallways can tie rooms of different colors together if you use the same neutral shade in each.

-- If you are painting the entire residence; choose a trim and door color that works well with the color palette so the same color can be used throughout.
+- If you are painting the entire residence, choose a trim and door color that works well with your chosen color palette.
+The same color can then be used throughout.
 This is the easiest way to ensure that every room “ties” together elegantly.

-New rules for old assumptions: A white ceiling doesn’t make a room look taller as much as it draws attention to itself.
-It’s very stark.
-If nothing else, use a little of the wall color mixed into deep ivory to give it the same hue or even a light cafe au lait tone.
+A white ceiling doesn’t make a room look taller as much as it draws attention to itself.
+It’s very stark and doesn’t really make sense unless a lot of white is being used in the furnishings.
+If nothing else, use a little of the wall color mixed into a soft/off white to give it the same hue.

 This isn’t to say a white ceiling never has its place.

 A white ceiling in a room with modern architecture and minimal moldings has its advantages.
-In this instance, If you want to use a strong paint color for your walls, a white ceiling with white door and window trims will be look crisp and fresh, as well as play up the graphic lines of the architecture.
+In this instance, if you want to use a strong paint color for your walls, a white ceiling with white door and window trims will be look crisp and fresh.
+It will also play up the graphic lines of the architecture.

 By the way, stop thinking a small room is a bad thing you have to disguise.

 It’s a losing battle anyway.
 White paint will not make a room look bigger.
 It will just make it look brighter.
-Whereas a dark and rich paint color could be the foundation for creating a fascinating “destination” within your home.
+Whereas a dark, rich paint color could be the basis for creating a fascinating “destination” within your home.
 Use a paint finish with sheen to keep the dark color from looking “murky”.